The Re-Shot Ending

 NO!

 She swings the shovel, neatly slicing off Kane's head.
 His body falls back to the floor.
 Pat looks down at the severed head, lying on the ice covered floor.
 Its mouth begins to twist in pain, low gutteral sounds emanating from within.
+Suddenly the face begins to decompose and peel away from the bone underneath.

-Here is an excerpt from the actual script pages (dated "REVISED 3/14/88")
+Now here's the actual script pages (dated "REVISED 3/14/88")

 Her POV-The flesh continues to peel away revealing the mummified face beneath.
 Kane's mouth opens letting out a blood-curdling SCREAM.
 But, from somewhere in the distance comes Kane's unmistakable laugh.
 The storm grows more violent than ever.